sofia-linaresbotero/sofia-linaresbotero.github.io/index.md

 Our analysis starts by exploring Restorative Justice principles and their application in both legal systems.
 We also examine the normative frameworks governing Justice and Peace and the Houses of Justice, and end with a comparative assessment of these mechanisms using restorative justice criteria.
 Through qualitative research and fieldwork, the article highlights strengths, limitations, and areas for improvement in both mechanisms.
 It also provides policy recommendations to enhance the management and impact of the Houses of Justice program.
 This study contributes to the growing discourse on Restorative Justice in Colombia, offering valuable insights for policymakers, legal practitioners, and researchers interested in alternative dispute resolution and post-conflict justice.

-### Content and mandatory nature of the requirements under Article 74 (5) of the Statute of the International Criminal Court in relation to no case to answer decisions” | 2021
+### Content and mandatory nature of the requirements under Article 74 (5) of the Statute of the International Criminal Court in relation to no case to answer decisions” (Published in Spanish and English) | 2021
   * Joint with: M.F.
 Jaramillo Gómez, S.P.
 Mosquera and S. Campos

-This study examines whether No Case to Answer (NCTA) decisions issued by Trial Chambers (TCs) of the International Criminal Court (ICC) must comply with the requirements of Article 74(5) of the ICC Statute.
+Our study examines whether No Case to Answer (NCTA) decisions issued by Trial Chambers (TCs) of the International Criminal Court (ICC) must comply with the requirements of Article 74(5) of the ICC Statute.
 The provision mandates that decisions be in writing, include a full and reasoned statement of the evidence and conclusions, reflect majority and minority opinions, and be delivered in open court.

 The article explores scholarly interpretations and judicial precedents, analyzing whether these procedural requirements extend beyond final judgments to interlocutory decisions such as NCTA rulings.
 It assesses the binding nature of Article 74(5) and its role in ensuring fairness, transparency, and the right to appeal in ICC proceedings.
 The study draws on ICC case law—particularly the Jean-Pierre Bemba case—as well as jurisprudence from the International Criminal Tribunals for the Former Yugoslavia and Rwanda, the Human Rights Committee, the European Court of Human Rights, and the Inter-American Court of Human Rights, to provide a comparative perspective.
 By addressing these legal complexities, this research contributes to the broader discussion on procedural safeguards in international criminal justice.

-### Procedural issues concerning the _no case to answer_ decision of Trial Chamber I of the International Criminal Court in the Gbagbo and Blé Goudé case”  | 2021
+### Procedural issues concerning the _no case to answer_ decision of Trial Chamber I of the International Criminal Court in the Gbagbo and Blé Goudé case” (Published in Spanish and English) | 2021
   * Joint with: M.F.
 Jaramillo Gómez, S.P.
 Mosquera and S. Campos

 This research examines key procedural issues arising from the No Case to Answer (NCTA) decision issued by Trial Chamber I (TC I) of the International Criminal Court (ICC) in the case against former Ivorian President Laurent Gbagbo and former Youth Minister Charles Blé Goudé.
 The decision, which led to their acquittal, raised significant legal debates, particularly in the context of the appeal procedure.